lunaticwhat/asus-q170t-hackintosh/README.md

 ## Updating.

-A big thanks to r/hackintosh, tonymacx86, Hackintosh Vietnam, and specially who made all the bootloader, kext, fix, patches, etc.. !
+A big thanks to r/hackintosh, tonymacx86, Hackintosh Vietnam, and specially who made all the bootloader, kexts, fixs, patches, any hackintosh stuffs !